projectkash69/Project-Website/README.md

 This is our first team project so, increase your level of learning like anything!!
 Keep programming.....

 ## Description of the website
-The idea is to make a website to showcase project made by students of our school and keep them in a structured format so that students who will be making projects next year can see the previous year projects as reference.
+The idea is to make a website to showcase project made by students of our school and keep them in a structured format so that students who will be making projects next year can see the previous year projects as reference and make improved and inovative ones.

 ## Members in our team:
 1. [Anshul Badhani](https://github.com/anshulbadhani)